Last updated: 7 April 2021

 - The destination country requires UK visitors to quarantine for more than 24 hours (or the time it takes to get a test result) on arrival and this causes the trip itinerary to be significantly altered

 - The UK government requires you to quarantine in a hotel on your return to the UK

 - The UK government requires you to self-isolate at home for more than 72 hours (or until you receive a test result) on return to the UK**

-* In circumstances where different lockdown rules apply in different areas, and some guests are restricted from traveling but others are not, we will not cancel the trip.
+* In circumstances where different rules apply to trip guests because they live in different areas (eg England, Scotland, Wales), we may not cancel the trip.
 However, all guests will be offered the opportunity to transfer their trip to a later date in 2021 or 2022.
 Alternatively, it may be that some of you decide to go ahead anyway with or without replacement group members, subject to relevant price increases to reflect the number of guests travelling.

-** In these circumstances, you may decide that you want to go on your trip even if required to quarantine for longer; in which case your trip would go ahead.
+** In these circumstances, you may decide that you want to go on your trip despite self-isolation rules; in which case your trip would go ahead.

 4. What happens if our trip is cancelled?

 If your trip is cancelled, you will be offered the following options: